-INVESTMENTS - Investments consist of obligations of the U.S. Treasury and various federal agencies and instrumentalities, investment agreements with financial institutions and money market funds.
+INVESTMENTS - Investments consist of obligations of the U.S. Treasury and investment agreements with financial institutions and money market funds.
 These investments are held by bond trustees and invested in accordance with the requirements and terms of various bond indentures.
 Investments are recorded at fair value.

-The Authority experienced an increase in the fair value of investments of approximately \$10 for the year ended June 30, 2018 and a decrease of approximately \$15 for the year ended June 30, 2017.
+The Authority experienced an increase in the fair value of investments of approximately \$22 and \$25 for the years ended June 30, 2020 and 2019, respectively.
 Realized gains and losses as well as changes in fair value of investments are reported in investment income or loss in the Statement of Revenues, Expenses and Changes in Net Position.